Time to read:4 minutes

 No matter how diligent you are about cleaning until you learn how to stop household clutter your home will still look messy even when it’s not.
 So how do you stop household clutter?
 First, you need to understand what clutter is, then make a plan to address it and take steps to follow your plan every day.

 Simply put, household clutter is anything sitting where you don’t want it to remain permanently.
 The laundry on your stairs.
 The hair clip in your underwear drawer.
-The stack of magazines next to your sofa.
 The bowl from the popcorn you ate in front of the TV last night.
 You probably have places where you’d rather all these things go.
-In the case of the things just mentioned, that would be the dresser, bathroom drawer, recycling bin and dishwasher, respectively.
-From there, it’s pretty obvious that if you want to cut or reduce household clutter, you first have to decide where each thing belongs.
+In the case of the things just mentioned, that would be the dresser, bathroom drawer, and the dishwasher, respectively.
+From there, it’s pretty apparent that if you want to cut or reduce household clutter, you first have to decide where each thing belongs.